 Julliana Edwards — Editor

 Julliana Edwards is the editor for US Telehealth Review.
-Reviews and edits all editorial content for accuracy, clarity, and adherence to the published rubric methodology before publication.
+Reviews and edits all editorial content for accuracy, clarity, and adherence to the published rubric methodology before release.
 Leads the corrections process and quarterly methodology review.

 Our scope

-This site exclusively covers semaglutide and the broader GLP-1 / GIP therapeutic class.
+US Telehealth Review exclusively covers semaglutide and the broader GLP-1 / GIP therapeutic class.
 We cover:

 Why we exist — our editorial mission